mdennis10/EasyLite-Orm/README.md

                         .getDao(Note.class);
 </pre>

-Once dao is createf use it for database operations
+Once dao is created, use it for database operations
 <pre>
 Note note = new Note ();
 dao.create(note);